Tianwen-3

+The mission is focused on identifying biosignatures indicating life on Mars.
+The mission profile uses two spacecraft, an orbiter/Earth-returner and a lander/ascent-vehicle, similar to China's lunar sample return missions Chang'e 5 and Chang'e 6.
+Unlike those missions, the vehicles will use two separate launches to Mars, each aboard a Long March 5 rocket from Wenchang Space Launch Site.
+It is planned to use the December 2028–January 2029 Mars launch window.
+If successful, it would be the world's first Mars sample return; the status of the NASA-ESA Mars Sample Return remains unclear.
+The mission will include planetary protection measures to prevent forward contamination.
+Early plans also called for a helicopter and crawling robot, which remain unconfirmed.

+Tianwen-3 will be the third Mars mission of the Chinese space program, after the failed Yinghuo-1 orbiter (2011) and the successful Tianwen-1 orbiter, lander, and rover (2020–present).
+It is the third mission of the Planetary Exploration of China program, after Tianwen-2, an asteroid and comet mission.

 Overview

 In summer 2022 during a deep space exploration technology forum held at Nanjing University, Sun Zezhou, chief designer of the Tianwen-1 mission, detailed plans for the mission based on a two-launch architecture.
 The mission constitutes part of the Tianwen series of space missions.

 The current mission architecture envisions two launches around 2028 by the Long March 5 carrier rocket.
 One launch will send an orbiter/return-vehicle.
 A second launch will send a lander/ascent-vehicle.

 Once the lander arrives on the Martian surface it will collect surface samples, via a drill on the lander and possibly an autonomous mobile robot with multiple legs.
 After several months on the Martian surface and after storing the samples collected by the lander and mobile robot, the ascent vehicle will launch from atop the lander and rendezvous with the waiting orbiter.
 The ascent vehicle will transfer the collected samples to the orbiter/return-vehicle, which will depart for Earth.
 The samples will be returned to Earth via an atmospheric reentry vehicle.

 Preliminary landing sites for the Tianwen-3 mission.
+Green dots are within engineered capability, yellow dots are not but have high scientific value.

 The main goal of the mission is search for life signatures.
 In 2024, scientists identified 51 potential landing sites in line with the missions current engineering constraints (altitudes less than −3 km, latitudes from 17°N to 30°N, slopes less than 8°, and 'rock abundance' less than 10%): 1 in Amazonis Planitia, 12 in Utopia Planitia, and 38 in Chryse Planitia or Arabia Terra.